jasongoeble/bamazon/README.md

     -as i spent a lot more time than i had planned learning inquirer i did not have enough time to include a tabular npm package to make table presentation more visually appealing.  therefore, the tables that are displayed are not organized nicely

 Incomplete:
-    -the supervisor function, i have not had time to finish it
+    -the supervisor function, i have not had time to finish it.
+I did get the information for viewing sales, costs, and profits by department finished; however, the add new department feature has not been built.